40 Project Management Skills: Soft, Hard & Technical Skills

 Personality Traits of a Project Manager

 As noted, these aren’t exactly skills but personality traits that benefit project managers and their teams.
 Some personality traits that serve project managers include being responsible and delivering on their commitments.
-They need to be proactive, problem solvers and, of course, be leaders.
+They need to be proactive, problem solvers and, of course, leaders.
 A project manager should also be open to feedback and even criticism, flexible, but decisive when they need to be.

-30 Project Management Skills Every Project Manager Should Have
+40 Project Management Skills Every Project Manager Should Have

 These project management skills can be useful for several purposes.
 You can include them in your project manager resume and cover letter, and you can use them to prepare for your project manager interview.
 Or, you could simply study them to learn about technical skills to improve as a leader and project manager.
-First, let’s start with project management hard skills.

 1. Knowledge of Project Management Methodologies